-New offices for the Student Government Association were also located near the Beaver Dam during the reconstruction.
+Newly remodeled offices for the Student Government Association were located near the Beaver Dam during the project.
+The offices of the Student Center director, and student activities coordinator, are located nearby.

 Other amenities in the Student Center include laptop computer stations, a convenience store, a swimming pool and the MSU Bookstore, which is affiliated with Barnes & Noble.
-The residence dining center, Beaver Creek Cafe, is located on the second floor, along with the Student Success Center and the POWER Center.
+The residence dining center, Beaver Creek Cafe, is located on the second floor.